Making the case for shooting on iPhone

 WRITTEN & PHOTOGRAHED BY: STEVE HOLLOWAY

 Not sure if iPhone has a place in your camera kit?
+Making the case for shooting on iPhone starts by looking at the early digital single lens reflex digital cameras.
 I’ve shot every digital single lens reflex camera starting with the first camera developed for commercial work, the Olympus E 10 up to the Canon 7D.
 Today, I shoot on iPhone exclusively.

 Here’s Why: The biggest problem photographers deal with is seeing a great shot happen right in front of them and not having a camera with them.
 Ever since the iPhone 4 came out, that problem was solved for me.
 I had a camera with me all the time.